Cooperrider-Kent Bog State Nature Preserve: Location

 The Kent Bog is located at 1028 Meloy Road and covers an area of 45.1 acre.
 The original 41.7 acre of the preserve, acquired by the Ohio Department of Natural Resources (ODNR) in 1985, is located in Kent.
 In October 2008, ODNR acquired an additional 3.4 acre in neighboring Brimfield Township.
 Adjacent to the south of the preserve is a 215 acre park being developed by the Portage Park District on land it acquired in 2017.
 There is parking at the beginning of the half-mile boardwalk.
 The boardwalk trail loops around the bog, ending back at the parking lot.
 Along the trail there are educational signs explaining the local flora, and fauna as well as the geological founding of the bog.

-The preserve was dedicated in 1987 and is named after Tom S. Cooperrider, a botanist, author, and emeritus professor of biological sciences at Kent State University who has made numerous contributions to the study of the bog and the state's flora.
+The preserve was dedicated in 1987 and is named after Tom Smith Cooperrider, a botanist, author, and emeritus professor of biological sciences at Kent State University who has made numerous contributions to the study of the bog and the state's flora.
 His 2010 book, Botanical Essays from Kent, discusses natural history of the area and focuses mainly on the Kent Bog.